pluralsight/guides/author_contest.md

 ![Authoring Contest](https://raw.githubusercontent.com/pluralsight/guides/master/images/822fd924-4024-41ae-8381-f723a460d140.png)

+Are you passionate about helping other developers learn about your favorite technologies and APIs?
+If so, this event is for you!

-We are excited to launch the hack.guides() 2016 Tutorial Contest where developers around the world will share their experience & best practices by writing tutorials on any technology you're passionate in!
+In the hack.guides() 2016 Tutorial Contest, you'll have the chance to share your experiences & best practices by writing tutorials on this site.
+Here are some benefits of getting involved:

-The hack.guides() tutorial contest is unique, and brings the developer community together to create and curate collaborative content.
-With the Github API as a storage backend, hack.guides() tutorials can be forked, improved, and merged as easy as a pull request.

-## Be an Author

-Submit your new tutorial to qualify for a chance to win cash prizes (gift cards) from our sponsors, and build your brand by teaching new and interesting API, and best practices.
-This is a great way to contribute and give back to the developer community.
+* have the chance to win cash prizes
+* build your personal brand by writing
+* learn about new and interesting APIs
+* educate other developers with useful knowledge and best-practices
+* contribute and give back to the developer community
+* make a meaningful impact to open-source knowledge

 ### [Start your tutorial now](http://tutorials.pluralsight.com/write/)

 ## Why we are doing this

-Our collective aim is working together to educate the world while improving our knowledge at the same time.
-Think of this as a "Wikipedia" for technical guides and tutorials, or "Medium.com for developers" as another analogy.
+Our collective aim is working together to educate the world while improving our knowledge.
+Think of this as a "Wikipedia for technical guides and tutorials", or "Medium.com for developers" as another analogy

 >We love Open-Source

 *The tutorials on this site are open-sourced on Github, which many developers use daily and love.*

 We use Markdown (rather than WordPress), a simple file format.
 This is a simple text-based file format that takes around 60 seconds to understand.
 It's easy to make things bold, italics, code blocks, etc. Markdown is used in many places, such as Github README files.
 Even this file is a Markdown file.
 You can help us edit and improve it.

+Your technical guides are stored in Github as open-source, and you retain 100% ownership of your content.
+With the Github API as a storage backend, hack.guides() tutorials can be forked, improved, and merged as easy as a pull request.
+That way we can help each other create better, useful content.

 ## Prize list